Many of the questions we receive are addressed in existing documents on this website. These two documents are most likely to answer your questions:

 Whether you're a teacher, administrator, family member, or special educator, we provide you with important information about:

-- using the Desired Results Developmental Profile (DRDP) for children with IFSPs and IEPs in early intervention, preschool, and Transitional Kindergarten
+- using the Desired Results Developmental Profile (DRDP) for children with IFSPs and IEPs in early intervention, preschool, Transitional Kindergarten, and kindergarten

 - planning instruction based on DRDP results

-- participating in Embedded Instruction for Early Learning—California (EIEL-CA) to plan, implement, and evaluate instruction for preschool children with IEPs in inclusive settings
+- participating in CalBloom: Early Learning EveryDay to plan, implement, and evaluate instruction for preschool children with IEPs in inclusive settings

 By signing up, you will receive notifications of new resources, events, and professional development opportunities, including those posted on this website.